MoorDES/libVIODES-Qt4-Pre2024/README.md

 ## Build System

-As a prerequisit, you need a configured and compiled copy of libFAUDES.
-This is expeted to be located in ./libVIODES/libFAUDES_for_viodes.
-For POSIX environments, the script copyfaudes.sh  perfroms this step

-    ./libVIOEDS> . ./copyfaudes.sh

-For Windows, you may manually copy a recent standard libFAUDES distribution or compile and copy manually if you require a particular configuration.

-To compile, you will need Qt series 4 with minimum version 4.4.2.
-For Linux, you will need to install the Qt developper packeges.
+To compile libVIODES, you will need Qt series 4 with minimum version 4.4.2.
+For Linux, you will need to install the Qt developper packages.
 For Mac OS X and Windows there exsist installer for Qt 4.8.5.
 For Windows, make sure that you choose the same compiler for Qt as you use for libFAUDES.
-Also make sure that the Qt tollset is within the PATH environment variable.
-Once you are set, compiling libVIODES is controlled by the Qt project file ./libviodes/viodes.pro.
+Also make sure that the Qt toolset is within the PATH environment variable.

+You will also need a configured and compiled copy of libFAUDES.
+This is expected to be located in `./libVIODES/libFAUDES_for_viodes`.
+For POSIX systems, we provide a skript `copyfaudes.sh` that performs this step:

+    ./libVIOEDS> . ./copyfaudes.sh

+The script expects a plain libFAUDES next to `./libVIODES`, copies the sources to `./libVIODES/libFAUDES_for_viodes`, sets configuration options and compiles libFAUDES using the libFAUDES `makefile`.
+The script itselgf is a mess, however, it may serve as a documentation on which steps are recommended.

+Once you are set,
+compiling libVIODES is controlled by the Qt project `./libviodes/viodes.pro`.
 To compile use

     ./libVIODES> qmake viodes.pro